Cajac/picoCTF-Writeups/picoCTF_2023/Forensics/FindAndOpen.md

 ### Decode the data

-Lets use tshark to extract only the data field from these two communications
+Lets use tshark to extract only the `data.data` field from these two communications.
+Then we make it unique with `uniq`, convert the data to ascii with `xxd` and then base64 decode
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2023/Forensics/FindAndOpen]
 └─$ tshark -r dump.pcap -Y 'eth.type == 0x4c4b' -T fields -e data.data | uniq | xxd -r -p | base64 -d